Potassium-sparing diuretic

-Potassium-sparing diuretics refers to drugs that cause diuresis without causing potassium loss in the urine.
+Potassium-sparing diuretics or antikaliuretics refer to drugs that cause diuresis without causing potassium loss in the urine.
 They are typically used as an adjunct in management of hypertension, cirrhosis, and congestive heart failure.
 The steroidal aldosterone antagonists can also be used for treatment of primary hyperaldosteronism.
 Spironolactone, a steroidal aldosterone antagonist, is also used in management of female hirsutism and acne from PCOS or other causes.